elizaOS/jeju/documentation/developers/defi-protocols.md

 # DeFi Protocols on Jeju

-Guide to integrating with DeFi protocols deployed on Jeju L3.
+Guide to integrating with DeFi protocols deployed on Jeju.

 ## Available Protocols